dpgaspar/Flask-AppBuilder/docs/security.rst

 Auditing
 --------

-All user's creation and modification are audited, on the show detail for each user you can check who created the user and when and who has last changed it.
+All user's creation and modification are audited.
+On the show detail for each user you can check who created the user and when and who has last changed it.

-You can check also a total login count (successful login), and the last failed logins (these are reset if a successful login then occurred).
+You can check also, a total login count (successful login), and the last failed logins (these are reset if a successful login occurred).

 Your Custom Security
 --------------------